openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Work Items
 ----------

-* Add changes to 7.0 version of the plugin according to component registry.
+* Add changes to 2.0.0 version of the plugin according to component registry[3].

 * Rewrite puppet manifests and deployment scripts for Fuel 8.0.